Skip to content

 Esc / q Close modal

 Plan and question notifications require confirmation (y / n) before dismissal to prevent accidental loss of pending approvals.
+The same y / n confirmation is used for bulk dismissal when at least one marked plan or question notification is included in the batch.

 Sectioned Layout